Let’s say you start a book club.

 It helps humanize the products we’re offering and persuade creators to take the leap with us.
 Or, put another way, it gets the humans on the other end of the screen to trust us enough to commit to learning more about us.

-That’s why we love this strategy for online courses and membership websites.
+That’s why we love sales page testimonials for online courses and membership websites.

 But unlike online courses, a membership website has to make a much stronger case.
 You’re not just talking about how this one product can help a customer right now, you have to defend how your membership can keep supporting them month-to-month or year-to-year, whether it's a resource cache type of membership or a mastermind group.